-Charlie obeyed without a backward glance and bolted.
+Charlie obeyed, leaving his brother alone.
 Mirror Harry pocketed his wand.
 He picked up a rock and in rage threw it into the rabbit hole.

 Another mirror appeared on the Potter's old stone wall.
 Like the others before it, Harry walked towards it, but he suddenly heard an echo, an anguished scream from somewhere in his Mirror's mind.

-But Harry ignored his plea and through the new mirror he went.
+But Harry ignored the plea and went through it.

 "Nooooooo—don't—not this one!"